ARE YOU READY FOR A JOB IN

 Associate in Applied Science Degree in Human Services is a 64-credit-hour program designed for persons who would like a broad understanding of the human services field.

-- Human Services: Disabilities Studies Option (This program is only available at Forest Park)
+- Human Services: Addiction Studies Option (This program is only available at Forest Park)

 - Human Services: Addictions Study